classgraph/classgraph/classgraph-vfs/README.md

 `CloseableByteBuffer` because some of those buffers own storage that has to be handed back when you have finished with it, which `close()` does: a file read from a directory owns its mapping, and a module resource owns a buffer that the module reader lends out.
-An entry read from inside a jarfile owns nothing of its own -- the jarfile is released when the `Vfs` is closed -- so closing it does nothing, but the wrapper is the same either way, so the calling code does not have to know which kind of entry it is reading:
+An entry read from inside a jarfile owns nothing of its own -- the jarfile is released when its root is closed -- so closing it does nothing, but the wrapper is the same either way, so the calling code does not have to know which kind of entry it is reading: